EFR HQ IVES

 Why are we concerned about PFAS?

 Due to their unique and useful chemical properties, PFAS do not degrade or break down naturally in the environment and can accumulate over time.
 For this reason, PFAS are sometimes called “forever chemicals.”
-Some PFAS are toxic to laboratory animals and have the potential to impact people’s health.
-The Washington State Department of Health (DOH) are the experts on drinking water and public health.
-You can learn more about PFAS health concerns at doh.wa.gov/pfas.
+Some types of PFAS can build up in our bodies when we’re exposed, for an extended period of time.
+Studies show that higher levels of PFAS chemicals in our bodies could increase our risk for negative health impacts.
+To learn more about PFAS health concerns visit the Washington State Department of Health’s PFAS webpage.

 Are PFAS regulated?